 The Mosque has continued to welcome visitors and worshippers from around the world, but the world of the Mosque ground to a halt on September 26, 2015.
 A blazing fire ripped through its administrative complex, with 70 firefighters and 10 fire engines taming the flames following a battle that ensued several hours.

-The mosque portion of the complex was untouched by the fire and within a week, the Mosque had reopened its doors.
+The Mosque portion of the complex was untouched by the fire and within a week, the Mosque had reopened its doors.
 Bruised but resolute, it resumed its activities and flourished once more.
-Now seven years on, a stunning redevelopment nears completion that has transformed its façade and created a state-of-the-art complex accommodating an even larger capacity.
+Now eight years on, a stunning redevelopment has transformed its façade and created a state-of-the-art complex accommodating an even larger capacity.

 Perhaps the title ‘House of Victories’ is perfectly suited to this enduring monument.
 But the story of the Mosque and the site which it occupies stretches much further back than 3 October 2003 when it first opened its doors.
 It sits on a crucial pathway of the Roman Empire, was witness to the presence of Anglo-Saxon communities, remained a rural field for farming up until the 20th century and housed one of the most advanced dairy processing plants in the world in the 1950s.
 Here, we explore the 2000-year legacy of the site as it prepares for its new future.